Accessibility Plan

 • 2012: Focused on compliance with accessibility laws in Ontario.

-• 2016 to 2017: Used an accessibility lens on everyday business.
+• 2016 to 2017: Started to regularly use an 'accessibility lens' on City business.

 Accommodations